Deskercise your way to health

 The six-month study concluded that there were numerous benefits to standing at work, including driving down costs for sick days (75% of those participants who used the standing or adjustable desks reported a decrease in general body discomfort).

-Here are ten tips to edge your way towards office-based exercise without the potentially embarrassing lycra and sweat marks.
+Try these ten tips to edge your way towards office-based exercise without the potentially embarrassing lycra.
 Repeat in reps of five to 20 for maximum effect.

 1. Printer Gym